 Moving onto 2-cost reroll comps, a majority of the game plan from 1-costs carries over.
 The main difference is that Level 6 provides the highest odds of hitting 2-cost champions in the shop.

-Game Plan: Similar to 1-cost reroll comps, 2-cost rerolls can also fall into the categories:
+Similar to 1-cost reroll comps, 2-cost rerolls can also fall into the categories:

 - One main 3-star carry